Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Achieving Maximum Utility With a Finite-Battery Constraint

 Here, we illustrated that with a simple scheme, it is possible to achieve desirable scaling laws for the performance of a given task, under the assumption that the asymptotic moment generating function of the replenishment process exists.
 To illustrate the theorem we consider a specific example.

-\begin{example}[Capacity of an AWGN Channel] We study the basic limits of point to point communication with finite but replenishing energy sources.
-For simplicity, we consider the additive white Gaussian noise (AWGN) channel.
-At time $t$, the transmitter transmits a complex valued block (vector of symbols) ${\mathbf X}(t)$ and the receiver receives ${\mathbf Y}(t)$.
+\begin{example} We study the basic limits of point to point communication with finite but replenishing energy {stores}.
+For simplicity, we consider the static Gaussian channel.
+At time $t$, the transmitter transmits a complex valued block (vector of symbols) ${\mathbf X}(t)$ of unit power and the receiver receives ${\mathbf Y}(t)$.
 We have,

-where the channel gain $h$ is a complex constant and ${\mathbf W}(t)$ is additive white (complex) Gaussian noise with two sided power spectral density $N_0/2$.
-We define the {channel SNR} as $\gamma=\E{|h|^2} / N_0$.
-The maximum amount of data that could be reliably communicated~\cite{CoverBook} over this channel with an amount of energy $e(t)$ at time $t$ is,
+where the channel gain $h$ is a complex constant and ${\mathbf W}(t)$ is additive Gaussian noise with sample variance $N_0$.
+We define the {channel SNR} as $\gamma \triangleq |h|^2 / N_0$.
+The maximum amount of data that could be reliably communicated~\cite{CoverBook} over this channel with an amount of energy $e(t)$ at time $t$ is:

 assuming the block size is long enough so that sufficient averaging of additive noise is possible.
-Thus, the rate at which reliable communication can be achieved is a concave non-decreasing function of the transmit power and it can be viewed as our utility function.
-Consequently, using a constant power $\mu$, the maximum utility of $\bar{C}=C(\mu)$ can be achieved, which is the famous AWGN channel capacity result.
+Thus, the rate at which reliable communication can be achieved {at a given block} is a concave non-decreasing function of the transmit power and it can be viewed as our utility function.
+Consequently, using a constant power $\mu$, the maximum utility of $\bar{C}=C(\mu)$ can be achieved, which is the famous Gaussian channel capacity result. {Clearly, the capacity is possibly achievable, only if the energy store is infinite.}